Realising the benefits of precise positioning: Case Studies

 Driver safety is of paramount importance in the road transport sector.
 Precise positioning enables the vehicle's location to be identified with greater accuracy and certainty to better manage driver fatigue and transport mobility.
 These benefits extend to other modes of transport, including increased safety and efficiency across air, rail and maritime networks

-...Access regional and remote Australia
+...Improves access to regional and remote Australia

 ...Can improve community safety